NEW MEXICO JUNIOR COLLEGE

 With this being an 8 week course, the textbook and lab manual need to be purchased prior to the beginning of the term.
 You do not have time to purchase books after the term starts.

 TEXTBOOK: Tortora, Gerard.
 Principles of Anatomy and Physiology.
-2013(2014).
-14th edition.
-New Jersey: John Wiley & Sons, Inc. Access codes for WileyPlus are included when you purchase a new book from the bookstore.
+14th or 15th edition.
+New Jersey: John Wiley & Sons, Inc. Access codes for WileyPlus may be included when you purchase a new book from the bookstore.
 The code is good for two semesters and include study diagnostics that help with content mastery.
 WileyPlus is an optional resource.
-The textbook available in NMJC's bookstore is ISBN 978-1118866092. *Please, see note below on various ISBN numbers.
+The textbook available in NMJC's bookstore is ISBN: 978-1-1194-4797-9 for the 15th edition. *Please, see note below on various ISBN numbers.

 LAB MANUAL: UNUSED Allen, Connie & Harper, Valerie.
 Laboratory Manual For Anatomy and Physiology.
-2014.
-5th edition.
+5th or 6th edition.
 New Jersey: John Wiley & Sons, Inc. You will want to write in the lab manual, whether you buy the e-option and print the pages out or buy a hardcopy.
-NMJC's bookstore has stocked ISBN 978-1118344989.
+The lab manual available in NMJC's bookstore is ISBN: 978-1-1193-0414-2 for the 6th edition.

-*There are multiple ISBN numbers for the textbook and lab manual and the publisher changes them dependent on options.
+*There are multiple ISBN numbers for the textbook and lab manual and the publisher changes them frequently dependent on options.
 Use the author, title and edition as a guideline.
+There is not much change between editions.

 Textbook: hardcover (ISBN : 978-1-118-34500-9), loose-leaf (ISBN : 978-1-118-34439-2) or E-text (ISBN : 978-1-118-80897-9).